kailash-manasarovar/statement/docs/timeline/2024/may.md

 - You don't have to die: https://www.amazon.co.uk/Dont-Have-Anthony-Mpho-Matlala-ebook/dp/B00H2JPKRK/.
 - Very curious, a good choker-seed for when my life is truly threatened after I'm caught up in some honey-trap relationship, probably with [number 3 trumpet teacher](../../crimes/protagonists/vidal-sastre.md#an-unknown-man-i-may-have-a-picture-of)?
 - Or something closer to the divine?
+- Anthony and I have a drink together one evening after dinner.
+- I weep at the table.

 ### Hans

 - Dinner with Hans.
+- He hates me.
-- Oh they're really gonna go for you, he says.
+- Oh they're really gonna go for you, he says, when we talk about Hinduism and other things.
 - Keeping look out.

 ### Chess with the Head of IT